IxorTalk/ixortalk.aws.cognito.jwt.security.filter/README.md

 ```

-This will add a security filter to your spring boot app that will look for a base64 encoded JWT idToken in the `Authorization` header of the request.
+This will add a security filter to your spring boot app that will look for a JWT idToken in the `Authorization` header of the request.

 ### Security Configuration Properties